Healthy breasts begin with a mammogram

 Mammography on the move

-Prevea also offers screening mammograms on a mobile mammography unit, providing all the comforts of a traditional health center closer to home.
+Screening mammograms on our mobile mammography vehicle provide all the comforts of a traditional health center, but closer to home for women who live outside of the Green Bay and Sheboygan areas.
 The mobile unit houses both digital technology and digital technology with 3-D enhancements, is staffed by registered mammography technologists and is fully accredited by the American College of Radiology (ACR).

 The mobile mammography unit visits the locations listed below various times each month, Monday - Friday.
 To find when it will be at a location near you or schedule an appointment call (920) 496-4789